last-byte/PersistenceSniper/README.md

 - All the other researchers who disclosed cool and unknown persistence techniques.

 ## License
-This project is under the [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/deed.en) license.
+This project is under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.